Streptokinase

 Streptokinase is a thrombolytic medication activating plasminogen by nonenzymatic mechanism.
 As a medication it is used to break down clots in some cases of myocardial infarction (heart attack), pulmonary embolism, and arterial thromboembolism.
 The type of heart attack it is used in is an ST elevation myocardial infarction (STEMI).
 It is given by injection into a vein.

 Side effects include nausea, bleeding, low blood pressure, and allergic reactions.
 A second use in a person's lifetime is not recommended.
 While no harm has been found with use in pregnancy, it has not been well studied in this group.
 Streptokinase is in the antithrombotic family of medications and works by turning on the fibrinolytic system.

 Streptokinase was discovered in 1933 from beta-hemolytic streptococci.
 It is on the World Health Organization's List of Essential Medicines.
 It is no longer commercially available in the United States.

 Medical uses

-If percutaneous coronary intervention (PCI) is not available within 90–120 minutes of first contact, streptokinase is recommended intravenously as soon as possible after the onset of a ST elevation myocardial infarction (STEMI).
+In the treatment of ST elevation myocardial infarction (STEMI), streptokinase is administered as an intravenous loading dose, followed by a continuous intravenous infusion.
 As streptokinase is a bacterial product, the body has the ability to build up an immunity to it.
-Therefore, it is recommended that this medication should not be used again after four days from the first administration, as it may not be as effective and can also cause an allergic reaction.
+Therefore, its effectiveness can be limited and it may cause an allergic reaction.
 For this reason, it is usually given only for a person's first heart attack.
 Further thrombotic events could be treated with tissue plasminogen activator (tPA).
 Overdose of streptokinase or tPA can be treated with aminocaproic acid.